SongminYu/render/docs/todos/actions.md

     - total population of each NUTS3 region
     - the distribution percentages by id_region and id_location, then compare with GHSL data
 - [x] Develop the main logics for construction, based on the population data development
+- [x] solve the size problem of weather input
+  - add 2030/2040/2050 profiles for NUTS2
+  - hardcode mapping years to 2020/2030/2040/2050 in the projection years
+- [x] link renovation action to ownership
+  - [x] currently `id_ownership` is initialized only for unit-users.
+Use "EIGENTUM.xlsx" to add ownership info to the building, then the renovation decisions can be impacted by this.
+  - [x] `Parameter_Building_ActionProbability` added
+- [x] mandatory renovation
+- [x] mandatory heating system modernization

 ### Sirin